Personal Appearance Policy

 If a Hanover High School student refuses to comply with any of these rules, a staff member can tell the student, “I feel that your attire is prohibited by our dress code” and enforce consequences according to the Hanover High School Code of Conduct.

-If a student disagrees with the enforcement of the dress code by a staff member, they can discuss their dress with the Dean of Students.
+If a student disagrees with the enforcement of the dress code by a staff member, they can discuss their dress with the Associate Principal.

 If a non-student member of the Hanover High School community does not comply with these rules the incident should be reported to one or more of the following people, if applicable: